 Here's what you're going to need access to -

-First of all, you'll need to access your website via the Cpanel.
+To start with, you'll need to access your WordPress website via the Cpanel.

-If you're not too sure where your Cpanel is, you can access it via your web host provider.
+If you're not too sure where your Cpanel is located, you can usually access it via your web host provider.

-Once you're logged in, you'll need to navigate to access your File Manager folder located under Files in your Cpanel.
+Once you're logged in, you'll need to navigate to access your File Manager folder which is located under Files in your Cpanel.
 See image below.

-Once you're in, you'll need to look on the left-hand side of the File Manager page to find: public_html > wp-content.
-Then look for the name of your child theme folder.
+Once you're in, you'll need to look on the left-hand side of the File Manager page to find: public_html > wp-content > themes > Genesis > Theme Folder.
+Look for the name of your child theme folder.

-Then look for the name of your child theme.
-For this tutorial, I'm going to use the Magazine Pro child theme as an example.
-See image below.
+For the sake of this tutorial, I'm going to use the Magazine Pro Genesis child theme.
+See the image below.

-When you find the name of the child theme you want to add your custom 404-page in, simply click on it to open it and to view all of the files within this child theme folder.
+When you find the name of the child theme you want to add your custom 404-page to, simply click on it to open and to view all of the files within this child theme folder.

 As you can see from the image below, inside the Magazine Pro child theme there isn't a 404-page template in sight, so the child theme is simply pulling the 404-page template from the Genesis parent theme.